-A We Are Social study shows that 50% the world’s population has a mobile phone, and there are 9 new mobile phone users every second.
+A We Are Social study shows that 50% the world’s population has a mobile phone and there are 9 new mobile phone users added every second.
 Isn’t that amazing?

 Download this mobile marketing cheat sheet to improve your mobile marketing efforts.

-That’s why mobile marketing is a must for both online business and bricks-and-mortar entrepreneurs.
+That’s why mobile marketing is a must for both online business and brick-and-mortar entrepreneurs.

 Advertisers have already caught on.
 In 2013, 22.1% of digital search ad dollars were spent on mobile.
 That share is expected to reach 59.6% by 2017… and that’s just for the US!

 That makes mobile marketing a key tactic to grow your business.
-The beautiful part about mobile marketing is that it works well and some businesses are already sharing their data.
+The beautiful part of mobile marketing is that it works well and some businesses are already sharing their data.

 Mobile Marketing Success Stories